The Bankrate promise

 Once your debt is sent to the collection agency, your credit score will decrease since payment history accounts for 35 percent of your score.
 This will make it harder for you to obtain loans successfully in the future.

 Depending on what type of unsecured loan you have, your wages might be subject to garnishment if you fail to repay your debt.
 A creditor might also sue you in court and place a lien against your property.
 If a court awards a judgment to the lender, this could put your assets at risk.
-Laws vary from state to state regarding what personal assets would be exempt from seizure.
+Laws vary by state regarding which personal assets are exempt from seizure.

 How to get rid of unsecured debt